 Our moment in time is breathtaking… pivotal.
 Today’s adults and young adults will determine whether climate catastrophe in its worst forms will be averted.
 Lutherans claim that God created a world that is tov (Hebrew word translated as “good” in Genesis, but more specifically a good that is life-generating).
 Yet the world’s high consuming people now threaten that very tov, Earth’s capacity to generate and re-generate life.
 We have become the “un-creators.”

-The PLTS Center, along with ecumenical and interfaith partners, seeks to reverse that trend – to equip people for the joy of healing and transformation.
+The PLTS Center for Climate Justice and Faith, along with ecumenical and interfaith partners, seeks to reverse that trend – to equip people for the joy of healing and transformation.

 (click to enlarge)